micmejia/bible-dump/NKJV/1 Samuel/1 Sam 9.md

 And the servant answered Saul again and said, "Look, I have here at hand one-fourth of a shekel of silver.
 I will give _that_ to the man of God, to tell us our way."

 ###### 9
-(Formerly in Israel, when a man went [^b]to inquire of God, he spoke thus: "Come, let us go to the seer"; for _he who is_ now _called_ a prophet was formerly called a seer.)
+(Formerly in Israel, when a man went to inquire of God, he spoke thus: "Come, let us go to the seer"; for _he who is_ now _called_ a prophet was formerly called a seer.)

 ###### 10
-Then Saul said to his servant, [^c]"Well said; come, let us go."
+Then Saul said to his servant, "Well said; come, let us go."
 So they went to the city where the man of God _was._

 ###### 11
 As they went up the hill to the city, they met some young women going out to draw water, and said to them, "Is the seer here?"